 – Dr. Marnix E. Heersink

-The Marnix E. Heersink School of Biomedical Innovation and Entrepreneurship is projected to launch a Master of Biomedical Innovation program in September 2023, pending approval.
-The School will be based in the Michael G. DeGroote Centre for Learning and Discovery and will utilize space in The Clinic, which is located in the Health Sciences Library within the McMaster University Medical Centre.
+The Marnix E. Heersink School of Biomedical Innovation and Entrepreneurship launched a Master of Biomedical Innovation program, and welcomed the inaugural cohort in September 2023.
+The Heersink School is based in the Michael G. DeGroote Centre for Learning and Discovery and will utilize space in The Clinic, which is located in the Health Sciences Library within the McMaster University Medical Centre.